50 Weird Travel Facts You Should Know

 America is actually second on this list.
 However, due to America's size, geographical diversity, and the comparable cost of traveling internationally, most Americans travel domestically more than abroad.

-In an absolute coincidence, with no relation to the previous fact, Finland is ranked as the happiest country in the world, per CNBC.
-According to the World Happiness Report, which measures the happiness of 156 countries, Finland was once again the happiest country in the world in 2022.
-This would be Finland's fifth consecutive year as the happiest.
+In an absolute coincidence, with no relation to the previous fact, Finland is ranked as the happiest country in the world, per U.S. News & World Report.
+According to the World Happiness Report, which measures the happiness of 156 countries, Finland was once again the happiest country in the world in 2023.
+This would be Finland's seventh consecutive year as the happiest.

 While Finland may be continually super-stoked, they're not the only one.
-In 2022, all of Finland's northern neighbors were also very happy, with Denmark, Iceland, Switzerland, and the Netherlands rounding out the top five happiest countries.
+Finland's northern neighbors were also very happy, with Denmark, Iceland, and Switzerland rounding out the top four happiest countries.

 According to ICEF Monitor, a market intelligence resource for international school recruitment, a destination's Instagram-worthiness is now a key consideration among travelers.
 In one survey among millennial U..K. travelers, 40% of respondents prioritized "Instagrammability" over everything else.